JeetChaurasia/File-Explorer-App/README.md

-# 📁 NeWVIeW file explorer
+# 📁 NeWVieW file explorer

 ## About
 Welcome to the ** NeWVIeW**! 🌟 This modern and customizable file management application is built using Kivy and KivyMD.
 It offers a user-friendly interface for browsing, managing, and organizing files and directories on your system.